|TCRP Ambassador Program|

 Over a two-year period, Ambassadors will be expected to spend as many as ten days on TCRP business.
 Arrangements for conferences, seminars, workshops, etc. will be made by the Ambassadors in coordination with COMTO.
 All expenses associated with participating in TCRP activities are covered by the program, including travel, conference arrangements, and materials.
 However, please note, TCRP does not provide a stipend to the Ambassadors or their employing organizations.

 The selection committee uses the following criteria in selecting qualified TCRP Ambassadors:

 Ambassadors are selected every two years from a competitive pool of applicants by a panel composed of representatives from COMTO, APTA, FTA, Transportation Research Board (TRB), Community Transportation Association of America (CTAA), the National Transit Institute (NTI) and other organizations.

 Applications for the TCRP Ambassador program will only be accepted through COMTO's online portal.
 Applications must include letters of reference.
 Incomplete applications will not be considered.
 Self-nominations are encouraged.
 COMTO will notify all applicants in writing.
 Applications are accepted year-round.
 To be considered for the January 1, 2018 - December 31, 2019 Ambassador class, your complete application must be received by May 1, 2017.

 COMTO manages the TCRP Ambassador Program under APTA's Dissemination and Implementation Program.
-Questions should be directed to COMTO at 202-857-8065 or firstname.lastname@example.org.
+Contact Brandi Williams at email@example.com with any questions.